emilyclairevoyant/Project3/README.md

 3. CanvaJS

-4. Highcharts

-5. D3.js
+4. D3.js

-7. Leaflet/GeoJson
+5. Leaflet/GeoJson

-8. Python
+6. Python

-9. Flask
+7. Flask

-10. MongoDB Atlas
+8. MongoDB Atlas

-11. Pandas
+9. Pandas

-12. CSS
+10. CSS

-13. Bootstrap
+11. Bootstrap

-14. HTML
+12. HTML

 ## Dashboard Navigation
 Data rendered from python Flask API is used to visualize data on the web client.
 User can find the following features: